PhongLe7de/sw1-reflection-journals/week7.md

 - Key Learning:

-[Summarize the new concepts, techniques, or strategies you learned during the week that have contributed to your understanding and growth.]
+  I has learned how to implement full stack application, Learned how to deploy backend, frontend, and database

 - Online Resources:

-[List and briefly describe online resources you found useful during the week, whether they were tutorials, articles, forums, or videos.]

 ### Coping Strategies:

  - Academic Progress:

-[Evaluate your academic progress for the week, discussing completed assignments, grades received, and areas where you've improved.]
+    - Successfully completed all the pair programming and coding marathon for this week.

 - Soft Skills Development:
+    - My communication and team work skill is very good at the moment

 [Reflect on how your soft skills, such as communication, collaboration, and problem-solving, contributed to your progress during the week.]

 ### Project Management:

-[Discuss how agile project management principles influenced your approach to project work and collaboration this week.]
+  - Our project is very good at the moment,  we're going to finish project soon
 ### Final Thoughts:

 Looking back on this week's experiences, I'm proud of my efforts in the [Web Course] and [Project Course].
 Every challenge presented an opportunity to learn and grow, and I'm excited to continue building my skills and knowledge.